 In an ideal situation, a Temporary Residence Permit case would be submitted well before you plan to enter Canada to ensure that you receive a decision prior to your travels.

 What to ask a licensed Canadian immigration professional about TRP permits and being declined entry to Canada

 Not all immigration professionals are created equal.
-We at My Visa Source have often noticed that Denied Entry to Canada appeals are rejected because the right questions were not discussed.
+We at My Visa Source have often noticed that Refused Entry to Canada appeals are rejected because the right questions were not discussed.

 Here are some very important questions you want to ask any person you are planning on hiring to help you with your Denied Entry to Canada appeal: